 Unfortunately this project was not a success.
 The giant stones were left lying in Rota Latte Stones Quarry.

 Megaliths of Mariana Islands

-Latte stones are a specialty of Mariana Islands.
-As most other megaliths of the world, they are mysterious – their age and purpose is not known with certainty.
-It is also not clear how the ancient Chamorro people mined them, transported and erected.
+Latte stones are a specialty of the Mariana Islands.
+Like most other megaliths of the world, they are mysterious – their age and purpose are not known with certainty.
+It is also not clear how the ancient Chamorro people mined them, transported them, and erected them.

 Latte stone settings consists of two enormous stones – a standing upright stone column (halagi) with a capstone (tåsa) on it.
 Tåsa has hemispheric form, with a flat side facing upwards.
 Some specialists consider that the rounded tåsa prevented the rats from climbing up the stone pillar.

 Latte stones were located in the sites of ancient villages.
 These megaliths in general were placed in two rows.

 According to the accounts of early travellers these could be foundations for buildings of special importance.

 These megaliths have some similarities to the famous moai statues in Rapa Nui – moai consist of the base statue and capstone as well and also moai represent a competition between different clans, gradually making bigger and bigger statues.